12 Must-Watch Movies to Learn Portuguese

 8. City of God (Cidade de Deus) — (R) 2002

 This list cannot be complete without mentioning the City of God.
-The storytelling at its most exquisite!
+The storytelling is at its most exquisite!

 It has won dozens of awards and several more nominations, including an Oscar.